callahanchris/callahanchris.github.io/source/_posts/2014-10-08-behind-the-scenes-of-the-has-many-active-record-association.markdown

 end
 ```

 I was really stumped by this one.
-I was distracted by the `begin...end` block and the PascalCase symbol, and had to think for a minute before remembering that this method is just memoizing the value of `@generated_association_methods`.
+For one thing, I was distracted by the `begin...end` block and the PascalCase symbol.
+I had to take a step back and remember this is just Ruby code!
+Soon, I realized that this method memoizes the value of a class instance variable `@generated_association_methods`.

-As it turns out, `const_set` is just an instance method on the `Module` class in [the Ruby core library](http://ruby-doc.org/core-2.1.3/Module.html#method-i-const_set). `const_set` takes two arguments: the first is a string or symbol that will be the name of the new constant, and the second argument is an object that is the value of the new constant.
-The constant set is assigned to the receiver of the `const_set` message.
+As it turns out, `const_set` is an instance method on the `Module` class in [the Ruby core library](http://ruby-doc.org/core-2.1.3/Module.html#method-i-const_set). `const_set` takes two arguments: the first is a string or symbol that will be the name of the new constant you're creating, and the second argument is an object that will be the value of this constant.
+The constant is then namespaced under the receiver of the `const_set` message.

-In the `generated_association_methods` use case, `const_set` has an implicit receiver (`self`).
-It is originally being called on the `ActiveRecord::Core::ClassMethods` module, but, similar to above, this module is mixed in to the `House` class, so the receiver is actually `House`.
-Thus, this method creates a new module `House::GeneratedAssociationMethods`.
+In this case, `const_set` has an implicit receiver (`self`).
+It's tempting to think that `self` is the `ActiveRecord::Core::ClassMethods` module, but as above, this module is actually mixed in to the `House` class when we have it inherit from `ActiveRecord::Base`.
+The receiver here is actually `House`.
+Thus, this method creates a new module in the `House` namespace: `House::GeneratedAssociationMethods`.
+(Note that `House::GeneratedAssociationMethods` is the return value here, but if we were assigning pretty much anything but a new class or module as `GeneratedAssociationMethods`'s value here, the return value would be that object.)

-On the next line of this method, the `GeneratedAssociationMethods` module is included into the `House` class.
+On the next line of this method, the `House::GeneratedAssociationMethods` module is included into the `House` class.
 This is pretty awesome -- I had no idea that you could call `include` from inside a class method.
-This totally makes sense though, as the receiver is the class, so the use of `include` here is no different than the typical use of `include` in the class namespace.
+It totally makes sense though, as the receiver is the class itself, so the use of `include` here is no different than the typical use of `include` in the class namespace.

-Finally, the `GeneratedAssociationMethods` module is returned, and thus is set as the value of the `@generated_association_methods` class instance variable.
+Finally, the `House::GeneratedAssociationMethods` module is returned, and thus is set as the value of the `@generated_association_methods` class instance variable.
 Back in the `define_accessors` method, this constant is stored as the `mixin` variable.

-This has been quite a winding ride!
-If it's not too far a stretch to remember, the `name` message being sent to the `reflection` variable (which stores an instance of `ActiveRecord::Reflection`) is the original `name` that is passed as the first argument all the way back in the initial `has_many` method.
+Going on to the next line of the `define_accessors` method, the `name` message is passed to the `reflection` variable (our instance of the `ActiveRecord::Reflection::HasManyReflection` class).
+This object has [an `attr_reader` for name](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/reflection.rb#L176), which is [set upon initialization](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/reflection.rb#L191).
+If it's not too far a stretch back to remember, the `name` attribute here is set to the original `name` passed as the first argument of the `has_many` method.
 A refresher:

 ```ruby
 class House < ActiveRecord::Base